MuseScore has "Sound and playback" capabilities built-in. This chapter covers the playback controls and ways to extend the instrument sounds.

 Click OK to return to the score.

 Every note after the staff text you added now sounds pizzicato.
-To return to a normal strings sound later in the piece, follow the same guidelines as above except type "arco" in step 3 and select normal in step 6.
+To return to a normal strings sound later in the piece, follow the same guidelines as above except type "arco" in step 3 and select arco in step 6.

 The Piano Roll Editor allows you edit individual notes and tweak aspects of their playback.